AmericanRedCross/vca-collect-website/README.md

   - to have the app restart itself after a reboot, server downtime, etc., you can generate a startup script... check the [PM2 documentation](https://github.com/Unitech/pm2#startup-script-generation) on this for more details
 - `pm2 start app.js`
 - login (user: me / pass: 123), create a new user, and delete the default
+- if using nginx you'll likely need to add `client_max_body_size 50M;` or whatever size value

 #### TODO
 - main page content
+- `gulp` doesn't appear to set everything up correctly
 - style things
   - clean up CSS
   - clean up templates